cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/overview.md

 # Troubleshooting/FAQs

-Solutions to common issues, and answers to common questions, relating to the DTVF can be found on the [Troubleshooting](https://github.com/cambridge-cares/TheWorldAvatar/wiki/DTVF:-Troubleshooting) page.
+Solutions to common issues, and answers to common questions, relating to the DTVF can be found on the [Troubleshooting](./troubleshooting.md) page.

 # Support

-For support on using the visualisations, or to discuss any potential changes to the DTVF, please contact the technical team at [CMCL Innovations](https://cmclinnovations.com/).
+For support on using the visualisations, or to discuss any potential changes to the DTVF, please contact the technical team at [CMCL](mailto:support@cmclinnovations.com).